 Article provided by Local Government Federal Credit Union.

 The advice provided is for information purposes only.
-Consult your financial advisor for additional guidance.
+Contact a financial advisor for additional guidance.